Human trafficking in the United States: Human trafficking among Latin Americans

 According to Polaris hotline statistics, people from Latin America make up almost one-third of the population of victims of human traffic in the United States.
-Most victims are from Mexico, Haiti, Honduras, El Salvador, and the Dominican Republic.
+Most victims are from Mexico, Honduras, El Salvador, and the Dominican Republic.

 Nearly 29 percent of victims enter the US through the Mexico-United States border by human smuggling while the majority come with work visas.

 Vulnerabilities and recruitment

 There are some circumstances or vulnerabilities that have led some Latin Americans to a higher susceptibility to victimization and human trafficking.
 The relationship between "push" factors that result in poverty (i.e. unemployment, natural disasters, drug abuse, etc.) and "pull" factors (i.e. risky job opportunities, deceitful romantic relationships, the American Dream that is fueled by mass media, etc.) encourages Latin Americans to accept risky job proposition in the US.
 Once the victims fall for deceitful labor recruiters, traffickers exploit vulnerabilities to keep victims under their control such as language barrier and illiteracy, fear of deportation due to lack of documentation, isolation from family, friends, and the public, unfamiliarity with surroundings and with the laws, indebtedness, drug dependence, and physical and psychological abuse.
 Deportation can often leave trafficked victims at the mercy of their traffickers once again or it may cause harm to their families through either punishment by the traffickers or a loss of remittances that the traffickers had been sending to the family.
-Furthermore, when natural disasters such as hurricanes and earthquakes strike Latin American countries, traffickers often capitalize on impoverished families who can't afford to support their kids.
+Furthermore, when natural disasters such as hurricanes and earthquakes strike Latin American countries, traffickers often capitalize on impoverished families who cannot afford to support their kids.
 In 2013, three years after a 7.0-magnitude earthquake devastated Haiti, the United States government estimated that between 150,000 and 500,000 children in Haiti were involved in domestic servitude.

 Coyote

-With the increase in U.S. border security, undocumented Latino immigrants have increasingly turned to smugglers to lead them through Mexico and across the U.S.-Mexican border.
+Undocumented Latino immigrants have increasingly turned to smugglers to lead them through Mexico and across the Mexico–United States border.
 The colloquial term coyote refers to human smuggling along the Mexico-United States border.
 The term used to imply that the relationship between the smuggler and the migrant ended once they arrived in the US.
 However, it has become increasingly commonplace for coyotes to coerce migrants into exploitative labor arrangements upon reaching their destination in the U.S. (frequently a different one from that which they paid to be smuggled to).
 These smuggling routes have become more dangerous and therefore costlier, making some smugglers sell undocumented migrants into situations of forced labor or prostitution to recover their costs.
 Illegal immigrants transiting Mexico often fail to report abuses committed against them by criminals or officials in their home countries or along their journey because of fears of deportation.
 Unaccompanied minors are sometimes sold into prostitution by the trafficker, and their families are falsely led to believe that they died during transit.